JeffNguyen/Slackit/PROGRESS.md

 * Don't try breaking up the asset pipeline, if there is a collision, just use different class names or resolve the collision using overwriting precedence.

-* Use JBuilder to specify parts of the JSON, controls what gets sent to the client side.
+* Use JBuilder to specify parts of the JSON and add additional information to base JSON object (can use associations here etc), controls what gets sent to the client side.

+* JBuilder is for making the controller cleaner and tacking on data and formatting the JSON nicely to send back to the client side
+ActiveRecord fancy stuff like includes, joins is when you'd want to do something like (messages -> find users -> grab information within users etc)

 * Built a functional webchat app using this guide - https://blog.pusher.com/making-reactjs-realtime-with-websockets/
 * Example here - https://github.com/pusher-community/react-realtime-chat